-Welcome to Watches You Should Know, a biweekly column highlighting little-known watches with interesting backstories and unexpected influence.
-This week: the Rolex Tru-Beat.
+Welcome to Watches You Should Know, a column highlighting little-known watches with interesting backstories and unexpected influence.
+Today: the Rolex Tru-Beat.

 One tick for every second.
 It’s a dead giveaway that the watch you’re seeing has a quartz movement.
 And if you see a Rolex ticking like this, it likely means that the watch is either 1) the little-seen Rolex OysterQuartz or 2) a shameless fake with a quartz movement.
 But there’s a very improbable third option: the watch you’re seeing is a Rolex Tru-Beat, a bizarre little piece of timekeeping obscura with an incredibly rare complication: a deadbeat seconds hand.

 The deadbeat is one of watchmaking’s greatest ironies.
 It ticks once a second, precisely like your garden variety quartz, but it’s mechanical.
 In fact, it requires a remarkably complex mechanism inside to make that mechanical movement, which would usually advance the seconds hand several times a second, to move just once a second.
 The complication was initially invented way back in 1675 when it was put into a regulator clock, but the function didn’t show up in the wristwatch until the 1950s.
 This is where the Tru-Beat comes in.